Zalak-P/Practice_Questions/DSA_Practice_Questions/6_Binary_Search/Binary_Search_Problems.md

 ## 6. Find Peak Element

-Question: A peak element in an array is an element that is strictly greater than its neighbors.
+Question: A peak element in an array is an element that is strictly greater than its **neighbors**.
-If multiple peaks then return any of them.
-If peak at either side then assume the out-of-bounds neighbors are equal to negative infinity (-∞).
+If **multiple peaks** then return any of them.
+If peak at **either side** then assume the out-of-bounds neighbors are equal to negative infinity (-∞).

 ```python
 class Solution: